-Students in Years 6 - 9 may participate in the Middle School Musical but are expected to complete an audition to determine their role (please refer to audition conditions in the Co-Curricular Information book).
-Students in Year 6 are not required to audition if they don't want a main role.
+Students in Years 6 - 9 may participate in the Middle School Musical and are expected to complete an audition to determine their role (please refer to audition conditions in the Co-Curricular Information handbook).
+Students in Year 6 are not required to audition if they do not want a main role.